TriMas Corporation – Consensus Indicates Potential -2.9% Downside

-TriMas Corporation with ticker code (TRS) now have 1 analysts covering the stock.
+TriMas Corporation found using ticker (TRS) now have 1 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 25 and 25 calculating the average target price we see 25.
-With the stocks previous close at 25.74 this would imply there is a potential downside of -2.9%.
-There is a 50 day moving average of 24.84 while the 200 day moving average is 23.95.
+The range between the high target price and low target price is between 25 and 25 with the average target price sitting at 25.
+With the stocks previous close at 25.74 this now indicates there is a potential downside of -2.9%.
+The day 50 moving average is 24.84 and the 200 day MA is 23.95.
 The company has a market cap of $1,172m.
 Find out more information at: http://www.trimascorp.com

 TriMas Corporation manufactures and provides products for consumer products, aerospace, and industrial end markets worldwide.
 It operates in three segments: Packaging, Aerospace, and Specialty Products.
 The Packaging segment designs, manufactures, and sells specialty polymeric and steel closure products, including steel drum enclosures, plastic drum closures, plastic pail dispensers and plugs, and plastic enclosures; specialty dispensing products, such as foamers, lotion pumps, fine mist sprayers, airless dispensers, and other packaging solutions for the cosmetic, personal care, pharmaceutical, and household product markets; specialty plastic closures for bottles and jars in the food and beverage markets; and single-bodied and assembled caps and closures under the Rieke, Taplast, and Stolz brands.
 The Aerospace segment offers fasteners, collars, blind bolts, and rivets to original equipment manufacturers, supply chain distributors, MRO/aftermarket providers, and tier one suppliers for commercial, maintenance, repair, and operations (MRO); and military aerospace applications and platforms under the Monogram Aerospace Fasteners, Allfast Fastening Systems, and Mac Fasteners brands.
 The Specialty Products segment offers steel cylinders for use in the transportation, storage, and dispensing of compressed gases under the Norris Cylinder brand; natural gas powered wellhead engines, compressors, replacement parts, compressors, compressor packaging, and gas production equipment under the Arrow brand; and machined metallic components, including auxiliary power units, as well as electrical, hydraulic, and pneumatic systems for aerospace applications under the Martinic Engineering brand.
 This segment also provides spare parts for various industrial engines under the Caterpillar, Waukesha, and Ajax brands.
 The company sells its products through a direct sales force, third-party agents, and distributors.
 TriMas Corporation was incorporated in 1986 and is based in Bloomfield Hills, Michigan.